 Always add acid to water.
 Never pour water into strong acid.
 When mixing electrolyte, add the sulfuric acid to the water slowly, while stirring the mixture.
-Stirring prevents the acid from settling to the bottom.
 The mixing container should be heat and acid-resistant.

 Using sulfuric acid above 1.400 specific gravity is seldom required and is not recommended.
 Concentrated acid is extremely dangerous.
 When it must be used, special precautions must be followed and supervisory personnel should oversee the operation.